Cathella/book-store/README.md

 - Add a form for adding a book.
 - Add Categories component displaying "Under construction" text only.

+### Milestone 2:
+- Configure Redux store and create a booksReducer with actions.
+- Use redux-logger to check if the application is working correctly on the console logs
+- Implement adding and removing a book in the components.

 ## Built With

 - HTML, CSS & JS